H.R. 4865: Advancing Research on Agricultural Soil Health Act of 2025

 Socially disadvantaged farmers and ranchers

-Land-grant universities and research institutions
+Land-grant universities and research centers

 Who is affected by H.R.
 4865?